 steels (special bar quality steel); these are steels that typically move or rotate whilst in use.
 World melt shop production of stainless steel in 2015 amounted to ~41.5mt [Source: ISSF].

-Figures to 2016 inclusive are consistent with various World Steel Association [worldsteel] assessments.
-2017 and 2018 figures are MCI
+Consumption figures to 2017 inclusive are consistent with various World Steel Association [worldsteel] assessments.
+2018-2020 figures are MCI

 forecasts.
 All figures are millions of metric tonnes of finished steel.